Weight: Males 4.5-5.5 kg (9.9 – 12.1 lbs), females 5-5 kg (8.8 – 11 lbs)

 The Snowshoe cat is an American breed of cat that came about by a Siamese breeder by the name of Dorothy Hinds-Daugherty of Kensing Cattery in Philadelphia.
 A Siamese cat of hers gave birth to a litter of three kittens, all of whom had four white feet.
 Dorothy liked the look of these kittens and began a breeding programme crossing Seal Point Siamese with bicolour American Shorthairs.
 Eventually, Dorothy abandoned the breeding programme and a breeder by the name of Vikki Olander of Furr-Lo Cattery took over.
-It is Vikki who wrote the first breed standard for the Snowshoe and pushed for the breed to be recognised with the cat associations.
+Vikki wrote the first breed standard for the Snowshoe and pushed for breed recognition.
 The breed was granted experimental breed status in 1974.

 The breed went into decline after this and it looked as if it may vanish completely until Vikki was contacted by another breeder by the name of Jim Hoffman from Ohio.
 The pair of them worked together to develop the Snowshoe.
 More breeders came on board and they worked on updating the breed standard.
 The breed eventually winning championship status with the CFF in 1982.

-While the Snowshoe is a fairly new breed of cat, spotted cats have sometimes shown up in litters of Siamese kittens, but these were sold as pet quality only.
+Spotted cats have occasionally appeared in litters of Siamese kittens, but these were sold as pet quality.
 The Snowshoe remains a rare breed of cat, partly due to the fact that the spotting gene is quite difficult to work with.
 Numbers are increasing however and the breed is gaining popularity outside of the United States.

 The Snowshoe is a medium-sized cat, well muscled with long legs and oval paws.
 The body is a moderate oriental shape and it is said to be modelled on the Applehead Siamese.
 They are slightly longer than they are tall.